35 Fun Winter Activities in DC for Kids and Families

-So enjoy, be careful out there, and don't forget to check our events calendar regularly for more fun winter ideas in the DC area as they develop.
-And remember, subscribe to our FREE newsletter for the best events, ideas, and happenings in the area delivered right to your inbox.
+So enjoy, be careful out there, and don't forget to check our events calendar regularly for more fun winter activities and events in the DC area as they develop.
+And remember, subscribe to our FREE newsletter for the best events, ideas, and happenings delivered right to your inbox.

 1. Sledding by the U.S. Capitol